 INTERNATIONAL BLUES CHALLENGE

-Now accepting entries for the 2022 Capital Region Blues Network Blues Challenge to win the opportunity to compete at the 2023 International Blues Challenge!
+Now accepting entries for the 2023 Capital Region Blues Network Blues Challenge!
+Challenge dates:

-- Solo/Duo challenge – September 11th @ Caffe Lena, Saratoga Springs (Time: afternoon, TBD).
+- Solo/Duo challenge – September, 17th @ Caffe Lena, Saratoga Springs

-- Nomination to the International Blues Competition (IBC) in Memphis, 31st January to 4th February, 2023
+- Nomination to the International Blues Competition (IBC) in Memphis, January/February, 2024 (specific dates TBD)

 - Cash prizes towards expenses for the trip to Memphis:

 - Submit your entry to Richard Green: [email protected]